House in multiple occupation: Cost for tenants

-HMO investment
+Rooming house investment

-HMOs are popular with buy-to-let investors because, it is believed, they have higher income-generating potential than ordinary or 'vanilla' buy-to-let properties.
+Shared houses are popular with buy-to-let investors because, it is believed, they have higher income-generating potential than ordinary or 'vanilla' buy-to-let properties.
 By splitting single properties into multiple bedsits that are each let out on separate tenancy agreements, landlords can also reduce their exposure to loss of earnings through rental arrears or voids.
 While HMOs may generate higher income, HMO investments, at least in heavily regulated Scotland, entail significantly higher initial costs if compared with regular buy-to-let properties due to significant costs of licensing, safety checks and certificates, fireproofing, alarms, joinery and other required remedials.

 Controversy

-Some argue that HMO investment is necessitated by insufficient housing supply in the UK, whilst others argue that it is exploiting it.
+Whilst some argue that investment is necessitated by insufficient housing supply others claim that it is exploiting it.

+Although shared accommodation can improve affordability and community engagement, critics argue that it may accelerate gentrification or reduce access to long-term tenancies.

+Some cities such as Barcelona and Berlin have introduced regulations defining minimum unit sizes and tenancy protections to prevent speculative use.

+Proponents contend that with proper regulation, co-living can help cities repurpose underused buildings and provide flexible accommodation for transient workers, students, and newcomers.

 Finance

 Due to the additional legal requirements placed upon HMO landlords, many buy-to-let mortgage lenders refuse to finance HMO properties.
 This has led to the emergence of a specialised HMO mortgage market, catered for by a smaller subset of lenders.
 Because the choice of products is narrower, HMO mortgage borrowers are often subject to stricter criteria.
 Often they need larger cash deposits, as the average loan-to-value ratio is slightly lower than for an ordinary buy-to-let mortgage, while the minimum property value tends to be higher.
 Borrowers who are financing unlicensed HMOs may also be required to prove that their local authority has no intention to license the property in the future.
 It is also common for HMO mortgage lenders to levy stipulations on various aspects of the property, including the number of rooms permitted, the type of tenancy agreement and the type of locks installed on internal and external doors.